M.Sc., Molecular Biology, Lawyer and Patent Agent in Canada and in the United States, Partner

-As a law student, she participated in an exchange program with Université La Sorbonne in Paris, where she studied for one year.
-She then obtained her Patents and Trademarks Diploma from the Centre for International Industrial Property Studies (CEIPI) in Strasbourg, France, a training center for engineers and jurists who are interested in pursuing a career in intellectual property in France.
+Gabrielle acquired her Patents and Trademarks degree from the Centre for International Intellectual Property Studies (CEIPI) at Robert Schumann University in Strasbourg, France, a centre for engineers and jurists who are interested in pursuing a career in intellectual property in France.

-Gabrielle Moisan is a member of the life sciences committee and the training committee at ROBIC.
-She is also assistant editor of ROBIC’s bimonthly newsletter.
+Gabrielle Moisan is a member of the life sciences committee at Robic and is actively involved with the company newsletter.

 - Member of the Québec Bar (1998)